 “It’s the most wonderful time of the year.”

 It’s one of the best places to visit during the holiday season, and for a good reason.
 Many movies and songs have been made about how romantic the season is in the City.

-If you’re looking for things to do in New York City for Christmas, here’s your guide to creating a perfect New York City Christmas itinerary for you and your family.
+Editor’s Choices: Things to do in NYC at Christmas

-Things to do in New York City for Christmas
+The Best Things to do in New York City for Christmas

 Visit Rockefeller Center